ASGRC 522 Financial Code

 Section 1 – Source of Funds

-1. Student fees paid at the time of registration and tuition due
+a.
+Student fees paid at the time of registration and tuition due dates.

 Section 2 – Use of Funds

-2. Staff/Faculty budget managers may determine how budgeted monies can be spent so long as the expenditure is not in violation of college policies or applicable state and federal laws.
+2. Budget managers may determine how budgeted monies can be spent so long as the expenditure is not in violation of college policies or applicable state and federal laws AND falls within the original intend of approved budget allocation.
 Additional approval is needed from authorized signature authorities.

 3. Prizes can be awarded for service or contests using 522 funds with the following criteria:

-1. Prize value is limited to a maximum of $50 per prize with a maximum of $100 per event
+a.
+Prize value is limited to a maximum of $50 per prize/per person with a maximum of $100 per event.

-3. Prizes can only be awarded to currently enrolled Exceptions are subject to approval from the Dean of Campus Life.
+c.
+Prizes can only be awarded to currently enrolled students.
+Exceptions are subject to the approval from the Dean of Campus Life

 4. No 522 funds may be used for professional or classified staff salaries and/or stipends, unless it is voted on and approved by the S&A Budget Committee and approved by the ASGRC Senate.

-5. All activities using 522 funds for food MUST have a sign-up sheet prior to events or collected at the event with all participants Sign-up sheets must be submitted to the Campus Life Office drop box (SU 240) or Student Union Info Desk (1st floor of the SU) within 48 hours of the conclusion of the event/activity.
+5. All activities using 522 funds for food MUST have a sign-up sheet prior to events or collected at the event with all participants listed.
+Sign-up sheets must be submitted to the Campus Life Office (SU 240) within 48 hours of the conclusion of the event/activity.

 6. Events will be evaluated on participation and sign-ups and can be subject to cancellation by the Dean of Campus Life.